-Your health matters.
-That's why at Priority Health, we're by your side every step of the way.
-It's why we include preventive health care services like well-child visits, flu shots and routine physical exams in your plan at no cost to you.
+Your health matters, and being in good health takes more than just receiving quality medical care when you need it.
+That's why Priority Health includes preventive health care services like well-child visits, flu shots and routine physical exams in your plan at no cost to you.